-Guidance has been helping online merchants and merchandisers reach their full ecommerce potential for over two decades.
+Guidance is a BigCommerce partner and has been helping online merchants and merchandisers reach their full ecommerce potential for over two decades.
 With a close eye on how the digital marketing industry has changed over the years, we know what works and what doesn't.
 How can video marketing help your ecommerce strategy?
 Below, we outline six compelling reasons to create a video marketing strategy.

 Video Marketing Is the Future

 People watch a remarkable amount of video content on their mobile devices.
 Mobile video has allowed companies to reach a larger and more targeted audience on a series of different platforms.
 And it no longer has to be published on a video platform like Youtube to gain audience attention.
 Social media has taken over.
 Whether it's Instagram, Facebook, Snapchat, or Tik Tok, social video has taken over digital marketing.

 Hoonigan is a great example of what a huge impact video content can have on a business.
 In 2008, rally driver Ken Block uploaded a Youtube video of himself in a customized 2006 Subaru Impreza WRX STI performing a series of insane car stunts.
 It wasn’t long before the clip went viral and 550 million views, several years, and many videos later Hoonigan was born.

 Today, just over a decade later, video is still the center of the Hoonigan brand and a defining feature of its identity.
 Hoonigan is more than a racing team or gear company, it’s a community of people who connect over the shared experience of “living their passions out loud.”
 They are a community that wants to capture the life and energy seen in Block’s first video.